 The Office of Organizational Culture, Inclusion & Equity page of the Simmons website outlines the college's principles of inclusive excellence and efforts to engage, support, and celebrate its community.
 The page also includes links to the Simmons Commitment to Inclusive Excellence page as well as Goals & Outcomes, Getting Involved, the Bias Response Protocol, Focus Groups, and Education & Training.

-Privilege is having unearned benefits/entitlements because of an identity you hold that society considers a "norm" and reinforces as dominant through oppression.
+Privilege is unearned benefits/entitlements because of an identity that society considers a "norm" and therefore dominant.
 Privilege and oppression are well-maintained social systems that are reinforced by binarized, normative hierarchies that categorize certain identities as superior (privileged) and their supposed opposites as inferior (oppressed) (e.g. male and female; straight and queer; cisgender and transgender, etc.).
 There are various forms of privilege, some of them tangible and others less so.
 One form of privilege, for instance, is the representation of one's identity in mainstream media and books—something intangible but nevertheless valuable in our culture.

 Intersectionality is a sociological theory that promotes the understanding that individuals have multiple identity factors and are "shaped by the interactions and intersections of these different social [identity factors] (e.g., race, ethnicity, Indigeneity, gender, class, sexuality, geography, age, (dis)ability, migration status, religion, etc.)" [from Intersectionality 101].
 This means that inequities do not result from the social devaluing of a single identity factor in isolation, but rather from the intersections of different parts of an individual's identity, power relations, and experience.